Darrell Dennis: Career

 His semi-autobiographical one-man play, "Tales of an Urban Indian", in which he explored themes of growing up as an Indigenous First Nations Native American, was nominated for two Dora Awards (Best Original Play and Best Performance by an actor) and has been produced for multiple tours across Canada and the United States, including a French translation that was performed in Montreal.
-Darrell also gave a special performance of "Tales" at The Autry Theater in Los Angeles and the legendary Public Theater in New York in March 2009.
+He also gave a special performance of "Tales" at The Autry Theater in Los Angeles and the legendary Public Theater in New York in March 2009.

 in 2009 Tales of an Urban Indian was performed by him on a city bus driving on the streets of Barrie, Ontario.
 A second run of performances in Barrie took place in early 2011 in preparation for taking the show on the road to other cities.

 His feature film adaptation of "Tales of an Urban Indian" was accepted as one of 13 international screenplays to be accepted to the prestigious Sundance Screenwriters Lab.
 A television pilot based on his one-man show "Tales of an Urban Indian" was also produced by APTN and aired in 2009.

 In the summers of 2008, 2009, 2010, and 2011 he produced and hosted the CBC Radio One radio documentary series, ReVision Quest, which explored and challenged the various stereotypes about North American Indigenous peoples.
 The show ran for four seasons and won the prestigious New York Festival Award.

-In 2014 Darrell became a series regular on the Teen Nick series Open Heart playing Detective Goodis.
+In 2014 he became a series regular on the Teen Nick series Open Heart playing Detective Goodis.
 Also in 2014 he released his book Peace Pipe Dreams: The Truth About Lies About Indians published by Douglas and Macintyre Publishing.

 In 2020, Dennis collaborated with Daniel Arnold and Medina Hahn on Inheritance: a pick-the-path experience, a stage play about indigenous land claims which featured points at which the audience could vote on the direction the story would take, requiring the actors to be prepared for at least 50 different possible permutations of the performance.
 The play was shortlisted for the Governor General's Award for English-language drama at the 2022 Governor General's Awards.

+In 2024 he made his debut as a filmmaker with the comedy film The Great Salish Heist, and followed up in 2025 with Sweet Summer Pow Wow.